joewadcan/intro_to_code_site/README.md

 Students will be graded as part of taking the course.
 All grades are private and only viewable by the student, if desired.

-- 42% = Participation from real-time trivia.
-7 classes, 6% grade value each class.
+- 42% = Participation via real-time trivia.
+7 classes, 6% earned each class.
-- 30% = Take home quizzes based on assigned readings.
-6 quizzes, 5% grade value each.
+- 30% = Take home quizzes based on readings.
+6 quizzes, 5% earned each quiz.
-- 28% = Assignments go deeper into subject matter.
-4 assignments, varying point values.
+- 28% = Assignments show applied knowledge.
+4 assignments, grade values vary.
 - **100% = Participation + Quizzes + Assignments**

 ## Testimonials